Crockpot Breakfast Casserole with Bacon and Gruyere

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-- It’s easy to make ahead for your next holiday gathering or when you host guests.
-Simply store it in the fridge for up to 3 days or in the freezer (using our instructions below) for up to 3 months.
+- Easy to Make Ahead: Similar to our Spinach and Bacon Quiche, prep this ahead for your next holiday gathering or when you host guests.
+Store it in the fridge for up to 3 days or in the freezer (using our instructions below) for up to 3 months.

-Don’t be intimidated by this ingredient list!
-You can find everything you need at Hy-Vee or your local grocery store.
+You can find everything you need at your local grocery store.
+Here are a few notes about some of the ingredients:

-- Gruyere Cheese – This is perhaps the second most important ingredient, turning what could be a boring casserole into something gourmet!
-I bought one 6-ounce block and shredded it by hand.
+- Gruyere Cheese – I bought one 6-ounce block and shredded it by hand.
 It just took a minute or so.
+Monterey Jack or Cheddar would work instead.
 P.S.
 Did you know you can freeze cheese?

 - Shredded Parmesan cheese – Provides another layer of flavor.